Jimmy Lee Gray: Execution

 "Within 30 seconds he lifted his head upwards again.
 He raised his entire body, arching, tugging at his straps.
 Saliva was oozing from his mouth.
 His eyes open, he turned his head to the right.
 He gazed through my window.
 His fingers were tightly gripping his thumbs.
 His chest was visibly heaving in sickening agony.
 Then he tilted his head higher, and rolled his eyes upward.
 Then he slumped forward.
 Still his heart was beating.
 It continued for another several minutes.
-He was pronounced dead, twelve minutes after the pellets were released, by the doctor who could hear his heart through the stethoscope, die" according to a testimony by Dr. Traystman.
+He was pronounced dead, twelve minutes after the pellets were released, by the doctor who could hear his heart through the stethoscope" according to a testimony by Dr. Traystman.

 The decision to clear the room was sharply criticized by Dennis Balske, Gray's attorney.
 "Jimmy Lee Gray died banging his head against a steel pole in the gas chamber while reporters counted his moans (eleven, not nearly enough according to the Associated Press)".
 Traystman further testified that the lethal-gas method is sufficiently painful that it is disfavored in the scientific community as a way of putting animals to sleep.
 "We would not use asphyxiation, by cyanide gas or by any other substance, in our laboratory to kill animals that have been used in experiments—nor would most medical research laboratories in this country use it."

 Partly due to Gray's botched execution, Mississippi passed legislation making lethal injection the only method of execution for inmates sentenced after July 1, 1984, though three more inmates (Edward Earl Johnson, Connie Ray Evans and Leo Edwards Jr.) sentenced before this date were still executed by lethal gas.
 Mississippi's gas chamber was decommissioned in 1998.